Hey folks, hope all is well. Today, let’s discuss some general Vegas etiquette guidelines that always get on my nerves when I’m out and about.

 I’m not sure how long we sat with her until one of her crew finally came to get her.
 I could not believe how terrible it all was.

 So this is my soapbox to say, be a friend.
 Take care of your friends when they need it because if they are real friends they will do the same for you.
 Especially, ESPECIALLY if y’all are in a strange town partying.
 There are a lot of people that come through here that don’t want good things for you and they prey on people who look like they are less than sober.
 Human trafficking is a very real thing.
 Imagine if someone else had found her?

 Be aware, stick together.
 Like COME ON.
 Please?

 Money is obviously a sensitive subject, so let’s make this brief.
 For me, this goes back to how you treat your servers, bartenders and housekeepers.
 Tipping is a huge thing here and it’s how many people pay the bills.
 I always say “if you can afford to go out, you can afford to tip well.”

 Now obviously, if you have shitty service you probably don’t need to go above and beyond with your tipping.
 But I think we can sum this up with “Don’t be an asshole.”

 5) HOW WE SHOW UP

 Believe it or not this is a classy establishment and there can be a dress code in many places on The Strip, Downtown and around town.
-Several of the newer restaurants have implemented dress codes like restaurants of old Vegas.
-I’m not mad about it.
+I’ll be going depth on the dress code in a later post, but it’s important to mention now.
 Places you will find a dress code include night clubs, day clubs, some restaurants and some cocktail lounges.
 Most websites will mention if there is one and what is in compliance.
 So if you have questions, do some quick Googling beforehand.
 As a general rule of thumb, looking put together never hurts.
 Something to keep in mind.